LewisDeZoete/Asteroids/README.md

 ### Learn more?
 Git is very complex, but so many people use it that if you run into a problem, someone else on the internet has had the same issue.
-If you want a deeper rundown of Git, see the `git-intro.ipynb` for more.
+If you want a deeper rundown of Git, see the `git-intro.ipynb` for more; you can just open that notebook on the GitHub website.

 ## Assets